dbt-labs/docs.getdbt.com/website/docs/docs/connect-adapters.md

 ---
-title: "Connect to an adapter"
+title: "How to connect to adapters"
 id: "connect-adapters"
 ---

-[Adapters](/guides/dbt-ecosystem/adapter-development/1-what-are-adapters) are an essential component of dbt.
+Adapters are an essential component of dbt.
 At their most basic level, they are how dbt connects with the various supported data platforms.
 At a higher-level, adapters strive to give analytics engineers more transferrable skills as well as standardize how analytics projects are structured.
 Gone are the days where you have to learn a new language or flavor of SQL when you move to a new job that has a different data platform.
 That is the power of adapters in dbt.

+For more detail on adapters, read the [What are adapters](/guides/dbt-ecosystem/adapter-development/1-what-are-adapters) guide.

-This section provides more details on how you can connect dbt to an adapter.
+This section provides more details on different ways you can connect dbt to an adapter, and explains what a maintainer is.

 ### Set up in dbt Cloud

-A hosted architecture for running dbt Core across your organization, dbt Cloud lets you seamlessly [connect](/docs/cloud/about-cloud-setup) with a variety of [verified](/docs/supported-data-platforms) data platform providers directly in the dbt Cloud UI, allowing you to explore the fastest and most reliable way to deploy dbt.
+Explore the fastest and most reliable way to deploy dbt using dbt Cloud, a hosted architecture that runs dbt Core across your organization. dbt Cloud lets you seamlessly [connect](/docs/cloud/about-cloud-setup) with a variety of [verified](/docs/supported-data-platforms) data platform providers directly in the dbt Cloud UI.

 dbt Cloud supports data platforms that are verified and [maintained](#maintainers) by dbt Labs or partners.
 This level of support ensures that users can trust certain adapters for use in production.

 ### Install using the CLI

-An open-source tool where you can install dbt Core locally using the CLI. dbt communicates with a number of different data platforms by using a dedicated adapter for each.
+Install dbt Core, which is an open-source tool, locally using the CLI. dbt communicates with a number of different data platforms by using a dedicated  adapter plugin for each.
 When you install dbt Core, you'll also need to install the specific adapter for your database, [connect to dbt Core](/docs/core/about-core-setup), and set up a `profiles.yml` file.

-Data platforms supported in dbt Core may be verified or unverified, and maintained by dbt Labs, partners, or community members.
+Data platforms supported in dbt Core may be verified or unverified, and are [maintained](#maintainers) by dbt Labs, partners, or community members.

 With a few exceptions [^1], you can install all adapters listed under "Verified adapters" from PyPI using `pip install adapter-name`.
 For example to install Snowflake, use the command `pip install dbt-snowflake`.
 The installation will include `dbt-core` and any other required dependencies, which may include both other dependencies and even other adapter plugins.
 Read more about [installing dbt](/docs/core/installation).